StrollHealth/react-signature/README.md

 /*
- * Method to clear the signature board
+ * Method to clear the signature board.
 */

 signatureboard.handleClear();
 ```
+## Properties

+width - width of the signature canvas.
+Default is 450.

+height - height of the signature canvas.
+Default is 300.

 ## Development (`src`, `lib` and the build process)